ooni/ooni.org/content/install/ooniprobe.md

 **On other unix systems**

-Type `ooniprobe-agent start` in your terminal to start ooniprobe agent.
+Type `OONI Probe-agent start` in your terminal to start OONI Probe agent.
 You should be presented with the following URL: [http://127.0.0.1:8842] (http://127.0.0.1:8842).

-By opening this URL [http://127.0.0.1:8842](http://127.0.0.1:8842) in your web browser you will be directed to ooniprobe's web UI setup wizard.
-Upon completion of the setup wizard process ooniprobe will be successfully initialized and ready to use.
+By opening this URL [http://127.0.0.1:8842](http://127.0.0.1:8842) in your web browser you will be directed to OONI Probe's web UI setup wizard.
+Upon completion of the setup wizard process OONI Probe will be successfully initialized and ready to use.

-Further documentation on how to use ooniprobe's web UI can be found [here] (/post/web-ui-post/).
+Further documentation on how to use OONI Probe's web UI can be found [here] (/post/web-ui-post/).

 {{% /md %}}